freenode/web-7.0/content/kb/sasl/irccloud.md

 OR

-1. Click on the server to open the server pannel
+1. Click on the server to open the server panel
 2. Click the blue Edit button at the top right.

 THEN